pdbme/pdb-api-doc/README.md

 [Documentation on GitHub](https://github.com/pdbme/pdb-api-doc/wiki)

-Register API key and see reallife app usage on
+Register an API key and see the api in action on:

 [app.porndb.me](https://app.porndb.me)